Marist Saints: First season and match

 In 1919 Marist entered teams in first grade and also in the second grade.
 The second grade side defaulted their first match and then withdrew from the competition.

-On May 3, 1919, Marist played in their first ever match.
+On 3 May 1919, Marist played in their first ever match.
 It was played at Victoria Park on the #2 field against Newton Rangers.
 There were 4,500 spectators to watch the match which was played simultaneously with the Maritime v City Rovers match on the adjacent field.
 Marist lost 28–3 with Petterson scoring their only points through a try.
 They struggled throughout the season losing all their first grade matches.

-First win in first grade competition (Roope Rooster)
+First win in first grade competition (Roope Rooster) 1919

-They had their first win in a first grade competition in the first round of the Roope Rooster competition on July 26, 1919.
+They had their first win in a first grade competition in the first round of the Roope Rooster competition on 26 July 1919.
 They defeated North Shore Albions on Auckland Domain by 17 points to 3.

-First win in first grade
+First win in first grade championship (1920)

 In 1920 Marist entered teams in the first grade, second grade, and fourth grade.
 Their second grade side withdrew after 11 rounds, while their fourth grade side withdrew after 2 rounds.
 Their first grade team drew in round 2 against Newton Rangers but then had their first ever win in the first grade championship (Monteith Shield) when they defeated Grafton Athletic 15–3 at Victoria Park.
 Bill Stormont and Billy Ghent scored tries and A. Eustace kicked a goal.
 They ultimately won 7 games along with their draw and finished third in the seven team competition.